Levdbas/support-hours/README.txt

 3. Overview page where all activities are listed.

 == Changelog ==

+= 1.5 =

+New:

+* Changed the working of the amount of bought hours.
+Instead of one fixed number of all the hours, you can add new time over time.
+* Complely new UI on the settings page which now features material design modals.
+* Introducting a temporary function that changes some database related stuff to move to the new system.
+* implemented new build tools for faster development flow.

+Changed:

+* Rework of all the functions under the hood
+* Changed the way you input the work
+* A lot of css and JS enhancements
+* Updated strings and translations

+Deleted:

+* the fixed bought hours field is now gone

 = 1.4.2 =

 * Tested up to version 4.9